 Korean food has gone through a long-overdue appreciation in recent years.
 Centered around rice, vegetables, seafood, meat, and of course the ever prevalent kimchi, Korean cuisine has proven to be a hit in Dublin since the first Korean restaurants opened their doors.
 A unique blend of salty, spicy, and savoury with a particular emphasis on small side dishes, Korean food is a must-try for any budding foodie in the capital.

-In this post, we share the best Korean food in Dublin.
+In this post, we share the best Korean food in Dublin in 2022.

 Map of Restaurants